Lavanyacheshani/Synapse-Annual-First-Ever-AI-Hackathon-/README.md

 This project is an AI-powered LinkedIn candidate sourcing, scoring, and outreach generation tool.
 It uses Google Custom Search, OpenAI, and optional multi-source data (GitHub, Twitter, etc.) to find and rank candidates for a given job description.

+## Brief Write-up

+### Approach

+This project is designed as a modular, API-driven system for AI-powered LinkedIn candidate sourcing.
+The core approach is to:

+- Accept a job description via API or CLI.
+- Use Google Custom Search to find relevant LinkedIn profiles.
+- Optionally enhance candidate data with multi-source enrichment (GitHub, Twitter, Stack Overflow, personal websites).
+- Score candidates using a configurable rubric (education, experience, company, skills, etc.).
+- Generate personalized outreach messages using OpenAI (or fallback templates if OpenAI is unavailable).
+- Return structured results via API, CLI, or batch processing.

+The architecture is built around FastAPI for serving requests, with a central agent class orchestrating the search, scoring, enrichment, and outreach steps.
+Each enhancement source (GitHub, Twitter, etc.) is modular, making it easy to add or disable features.

+### Challenges Faced

+- **API Key Access:** Free access to Twitter and OpenAI APIs is no longer available, which limits real-time enrichment and AI-powered outreach for users without paid keys.
+The system falls back to simulated or template-based data/messages when keys are missing.
+- **Rate Limiting & Reliability:** Google Custom Search and other APIs have strict rate limits and quotas, requiring careful error handling, caching, and retry logic.
+- **Candidate Data Quality:** Many guessed personal websites or social profiles do not exist, leading to connection errors or empty enrichments.
+The system is designed to handle these gracefully and continue processing.
+- **Deployment Constraints:** Running on platforms like Hugging Face Spaces or Docker requires careful environment variable management and port configuration.

+### Scaling to 100s of Jobs

+To scale this system for processing hundreds of jobs efficiently:

+- **Batch Processing:** The API and CLI support batch endpoints and scripts, allowing multiple jobs to be processed in parallel.
+- **Async & Parallelism:** Use Python's asyncio and concurrent features to parallelize candidate search, enrichment, and scoring across jobs and candidates, reducing total processing time.
+- **Caching:** Implement smart caching of search results and candidate enrichments to avoid redundant API calls and speed up repeated queries.
+- **Queueing & Workers:** For very large workloads, integrate a task queue (e.g., Celery, RQ) and background workers to distribute jobs across multiple processes or machines.
+- **API Rate Management:** Monitor and respect API rate limits, using exponential backoff and quota tracking to avoid failures.
+- **Resource Scaling:** Deploy the system on scalable infrastructure (cloud VMs, containers, or serverless) to dynamically allocate resources based on job volume.

+This modular, API-first design ensures the system can be extended, parallelized, and deployed at scale for real-world recruiting needs.

 ---

 ## 🗂️ Project Structure